Razer DeathAdder V2 Gaming Mouse Review

 Still, it’s made for people who play with their right hand.
 Like the versions that came before it, the V2 is more about speed than style, so the design is simple and easy to use and doesn’t try to change much.
 If you’ve seen or used any other form of the DeathAdder, you know what to expect here.
 Its bigger size is best for palm and claw grips, and as soon as I put it in my hand, it felt right at home.

 Even though it looks like other mouse versions, the DeathAdder V2 is the best.
-The V2 has a lot of big changes, but the one that stands out the most is how much lighter it is.
+The V2 has a lot of significant changes, but the one that stands out the most is how much lighter it is.
 We’re not quite ultralight, generally 70 grammes or less.
 Still, we’re getting close at 82 grammes, 23 grammes lighter than the DeathAdder Elite.
-The DeathAdder V2 hits this sweet spot, which makes it a great choice for gamers who want a light mouse but aren’t sure if they want to go as light as possible.
+The DeathAdder V2 hits this sweet spot, which makes it an excellent choice for gamers who want a light mouse but aren’t sure if they want to go as light as possible.

 Performance